-Since PULS was founded in 2002, the company has started ten portfolio companies.
-Seven out of ten projects have been brought into clinical phase so far.
-Three companies have been divested, one of which has been listed.
-Only one out of ten has been terminated.
+Since PULS was founded in 2002, the company has started eleven portfolio companies.
+Seven out of eleven projects have been brought into clinical phase so far.
+Four companies have been divested, two of which have been listed.
+One company has outlicensed its product globally.
+Only one out of eleven has been terminated.

 LIDDS AB is developing innovative pharmaceutical products based on medical needs and its patented drug delivery technology NanoZolid™.
 The purpose of the innovative development work is to reduce the side-effects significantly as well as to potentially increase the effect relative to other current treatment alternatives.